cppinclude/cppinclude/README.md

 ### include_dirs

-Add folders where search included files.
+Add paths to the header search directories.
 Default value is project folder.
-You can set in configuration file:
+You can set it in the configuration file with:

 ```json
 {